 All of the above, and then some, brings me to the title question.

 Why the Franchisee Advocate?

-First, let me explain that I am an individual that will present clients with various franchise opportunities based on their desires, my experience, and the vetting necessary to provide the kind of opportunities that make sense.
-To be entirely transparent I will receive a fee by any franchisor with whom the potential Franchisee executes a contract for a franchise.
-There are no additional costs for the potential Franchisee with the exception of eventually recruiting a team of professionals e.g. Lawyer, Accountant, and Due Diligence assistance which I strongly advise and make part of what I do.
-An example of some of the criteria I use is as follows:
+First, let me explain that I am an individual that will present prospective Franchisees with various franchise investments based on their desires, my experience, and the vetting necessary to provide the kind of investments that make sense.
+To be entirely transparent I will receive an often SIGNIFICANT REFERRAL FEE from any franchisor “CLIENT” with whom the potential Franchisee executes a contract with for a franchise.
+There are no additional costs for the potential Franchisee with the exception of eventually recruiting a team of professionals e.g. Lawyer, an Accountant, and Due Diligence assistance which I strongly advise and make part of what I do.

 The differentiators between me and many others are simple.
-I’ve actually owned a franchise and my own operating business, sold franchises for companies, operated a franchise, built a franchise, was responsible for making a payroll, employing individuals, maintaining standards, developing operating manuals, plans, domestic development, international development, marketing, real estate, construction, making and exceeding the “budget objectives” for a very large PE firm, and on, and on.
+I’ve actually owned a franchise and my own operating business, sold franchises for companies, operated a franchise, built several franchises, was responsible for making payroll, employing individuals, maintaining standards, developing operating manuals, plans, domestic development, international development, marketing, real estate, construction, making and exceeding the “budget objectives” for a very large PE firm, and on, and on.

 It’s often said that franchising is one of the most regulated industries.

 It is hardly regulated with the exception of FTC Franchise Rules that barely scratch the surface.
 This is why you see legislation attempts to increase accountability and requirements.
 The forces opposed to such legislation are extremely well funded, have an exceptional presence in the halls of state and federal senates, and send in, seemingly by parachute, lawyers by the dozens to oppose anything close to more regulation.